banner ad

 If you call us after hours, you can leave a message on our voice mail, or email us at info@anxietyandstressrelief.com and we will get back to you within a few hours.

-What is the cost of counseling?
+What is the cost of counselling?

 All our fees are set in accordance with the fee guidelines of the B.C.
 Association of Psychologists and the B.C.
 Association of Clinical Counsellors.